x1a7x/x1a7x/README.md

 -----------------------------------------------------------
 -----------------------------------------------------------
  I mostly fw crypto, chess related and imageboard apps.
+In fact i do not even bother coding.
+I just dream up apps and AI does all the rest... its quite amazing.